lmcrean/dottie/CONTRIBUTING.md

 # What to check before starting a pull request

-1. [Issues Tab](https://github.com/lmcrean/dottie/issues): check if someone commented on the issue already
-2. [Pull Requests Tab](https://github.com/lmcrean/dottie/pulls): check the existing drafts
+- [Pull Requests Tab](https://github.com/lmcrean/dottie/pulls): check the existing drafts. *This is the central space for being aware of current progress.*

-It may be worth reaching out to that peer and offering to contribute an isolated issue to their branch
+*It may be worth reaching out to that peer in the PR comments and offering to contribute an isolated issue to their branch.*

 # What to include before completing a pull request

 1. pull from `main` branch to ensure no merge conflicts between `branch` and `main`
 2. run `cd frontend; npm run build` causing no typescript errors
-3. issue # included in description
+3. include # in description e.g. #243.
+This links the pull request to issue(s) solved
 4. add **screenshots and or screen recordings** of the new outcome

-Optional: to request the admin team to manually test the branch in their IDE, you can add the label `action required: manual testing`
+Optional: to request the code owner team to manually test the branch in their IDE, you can add the label `action required: manual testing`

 template provided [here]($$$$$$$$$$)

+# Roles

+- Everyone is a contributor.
+- The Code owners have the additional role to review + merge the pull requests.
+Our current code owners are Laurie, Joseph, Aznim and Viola -- feel free to reach out to us on the Discord channel :)
+- Only 1 code owner approval is sufficent to merge a Pull Request according to the branch rules.

-# Code Owner guidance for reviewing PRs.
+# Code owner guidance for reviewing Pull Requests.

-If steps 1-4 have been followed it is be sufficient to review the files changed without manual testing.

-If steps 1-4 have not been followed then a relevant `action required` label can be added.

-If contributor has included `action required: manual testing` then the PR will need to be manually reproduced and tested in the IDE.
-Understandably, this can take longer to approve than a standard Pull Request.
+1. Review description of PR, check for steps 1-4 mentioned above.
+2. Assign a relevant label if necessary for `action required`.
+3. Review the `files changed` tab.
+5. Approve when ready.
+6. Merge.

-labels:
+example labels:

 ![image](https://github.com/user-attachments/assets/094c94b7-ed90-4211-997b-116dc70ba3fa)